 He then proceeds to explain why there exists no valid objections to such an override, concluding by saying that from his arguments “universalism seems to follow.”
 He does qualify the statement a bit, but it seems a rather weak qualification, and one that is at odds with his entire argument.

 At any rate, my point is this: All of the premises of both Calvinism and Arminianism lead inescapably to Universalism.
 Of course if God superintends every thing in the Universe, including the motions of the human will, and is the efficient cause of all things, including sin, then justice demands Universal Salvation; hence the logical extension of Calvinism is Universalism.
-It is equally certain that if God desires that all men be saved, died for their sins, justified them, loves them, is, in some sense, their Father, desires their salvation, and draws them, then all men will become saved; hence the logical extension of Arminianism is Universalism.
+It is equally certain that if God desires that all men be saved, died for their sins, justified them, loves them, is, in some sense, their Father, and draws them, then all men will become saved; hence the logical extension of Arminianism is Universalism.